Diablo5G/UTA-CYBER-2021-ASSIGNMENT/Offensive Security Unit/14-Web-Development/Solutions-Web-Development.md

 14. Which request method might an attacker use to figure out which HTTP requests an HTTP server will accept?

+    * **ANS:**
-    * **ANS:** `GET` request because attacker could requests data from a server to figure out which HTTP requests that an HTTP server server will accept.
+      * `GET` request because attacker could requests data from a server to figure out which HTTP requests that an HTTP server server will accept.
-    * **ANS:** `Options` is another request method that the attacker might figure out since it lists out the communication options for target resource.
+      * `Options` is another request method that the attacker might figure out since it lists out the communication options for target resource.

 #### Sessions and Cookies